 First bred in El Salvador in 1958, Pacamara is a hybrid of the traditional high-production Pacas variety and the giant, flavorful Maragogype variety.
 Its large cherries produce a coffee that when roasted properly features deep sweetness, complex fruit notes, and a creamy body.

-Sergio Ticas and his wife, Isabel, became our first Direct Trade partners nearly two decades ago.
+Sergio Ticas and his wife, Isabel, became our first Direct Trade partners in 2006, following their second-place finish in El Salvador Cup of Excellence.
 On our first visit it was clear to us that their commitment to quality and sustainable practices is top priority.
 They have engaged in multiple sustainability initiatives over the last few years—most recently, Finca Los Planes installed a new water recovery system to protect the local water supply and purify water before releasing it back into the ecosystem.